 A walking frame provides more support than a stick or crutch.
 Modern versions can be folded up for easy storage.

 A walking frame with wheels (or a rollator) requires less arm strength and those with three or four wheels simply have to be pushed.
-A two-wheeled frame has wheels at the front and the back two legs are lifted whilst the front two roll forwards.
+A two-wheeled frame has wheels at the front; the back two legs are lifted whilst the front two roll forwards.

 It is always best to get professional advice before using a walking aid.
 You may be able to get referred for an assessment from your GP or local social services.
 A physiotherapist or occupational therapist will then advise the best equipment for you.
 They may then provide you with equipment free of charge or advise you what and where to purchase.